Socram-Occots/ClipTracker/README.md

 - If you really don't trust downloading the application, feel free to check out the source files and compile them yourself.

+- Any help on the matter would be wonderful.
+Thank you.

 ## Features

 **With Clip Tracker**, you can **start a timeline** when your stream (or any recorded event) begins,